DeNepo/study-lenses/README.md

 - `/file.js?format` will format the code before sending it (in case the source file is messy)
 - `/file.js?format&highlight` will format the code, then render it into an HTML file using Prism (or other) for highlighted code in the browser

-The most basic lense could just be a function that reverses the text stored in the file.
+The most basic lens could just be a function that reverses the text stored in the file.

 ### Options